aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-vector-graphics/_index.md

 ## **Draw Polygon in Java**

-1. Create an object of `Bitmap` class
+1. Create an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/bitmap/">`Bitmap` class</a>.
-1. Initialize an object of `Graphics` class from this bitmap
+1. Initialize an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/">`Graphics` class</a> from this bitmap
-1. Define a `Pen` object with desired parameters
+1. Define a <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/pen/">`Pen` object</a> with desired parameters
-1. Use the `drawPolygon()` method of `Graphics` class object to draw Polygon
+1. Use the <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/#drawPolygon-com.aspose.drawing.Pen-com.aspose.drawing.Point---">`drawPolygon()` method</a> of `Graphics` class object to draw Polygon

 {{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-LinesCurvesShapes-DrawPolygon-DrawPolygon.java" >}}